webarkit/ARnft/README.md

 Test the examples in the `/examples` folder:

-- `arNFT_autoupdate_example.html` Example with the autopdate routine.
+- `arNFT_autoupdate_example.html` Example with the autoupdate routine.
 - `arNFT_container_example.html` Example with an alternative container.
 - `arNFT_event_example.html` Example with objVisibility and eventListener.
 - `arNFT_example.html` The simplest example displaying a red cube.